-If you think you might be slightly later than these dates then you should let the Immigration Advisory Service (firstname.lastname@example.org) so that we can advise you and help you further.
+If you think you might be arriving in the UK slightly later than these dates then you should let the Immigration Advisory Service team know (email@example.com) so that we can advise and help you further.

 Deferring your offer

 This is normally authorised by the academic department in which your programme is taught.
-If your request to defer is granted we will guarantee that your place will be held until September 2021.
+If your request to defer is granted we guarantee that your place will be held until September 2022.

 We usually contact deferred offer holders in the spring before they start to confirm that they still wish to take up their place.

-For the BA (Hons) Fine Art (Extension) deferrals, please contact Jacqueline Pennell j.pennell (@gold.ac.uk) directly.
+For BA Fine Art (Extension) deferrals, please contact Jacqueline Pennell j.pennell (@gold.ac.uk) directly.

 Problems with IELTS, SELT, other certificates and final grades